spring-projects/spring-batch-extensions/README.md

 ## License

-The Spring Integration Extensions Framework is released under version 2.0 of the [Apache License][] unless noted differently for individual extension Modules, but this should be the rare exception.
+The Spring Batch Extensions Framework is released under version 2.0 of the [Apache License][] unless noted differently for individual extension Modules, but this should be the rare exception.

 **We look forward to your contributions!!**